 It’s flown proudly in front of homes across America.
-It soars above federal, state, and public buildings.
-It’s displayed in classrooms, at cemetaries, at sporting events, and parades.
+It soars above federal, state, and local public buildings.
+It’s displayed in classrooms, at cemeteries, at sporting events, and in parades.
 It symbolizes American freedom and liberty.
-And while, the history of the Stars and Stripes is a colorful one, it is generally acknowledged that June 14, 1777 is the birthdate of the United States Flag.
+And while the history of the Stars and Stripes is a colorful one, it’s generally acknowledged that June 14, 1777, is the birthdate of the American Flag.

 On June 14, 1777, the Second Continental Congress passed a resolution stating that “the flag of the United States be 13 stripes, alternate red and white” and that “the union be 13 stars, white in a blue field, representing a new constellation.”